 2. We are singing songs not suitable for congregational singing.

 There are lots of great, new worship songs today, but in the vast pool of new songs, many are not suitable for congregational singing by virtue of their rhythms (too difficult for the average singer) or too wide of a range (consider the average singer—not the vocal superstar on stage).

 The people we are leading in worship generally have a limited range and do not have a high range.
-When we pitch songs in keys that are too high, the congregation will stop singing, tire out and eventually quit, becoming spectators.
+When we pitch songs in keys that are too high, the congregation will stop singing worship, tire out and eventually quit, becoming spectators.
 Remember that our responsibility is to enable the congregation to sing their praises, not to showcase our great platform voices by pitching songs in our power ranges.
-The basic range of the average singer is an octave and a fourth from A to D (more).
+The basic range of the average singer is an octave and a fourth from A to D.

-The congregation can’t hear people around them singing.
+4. The congregation can’t hear people around them singing worship.

-If our music is too loud for people to hear each other singing, it is too loud.
+If our music is too loud for people to hear each other singing worship, it is too loud.
 Conversely, if the music is too quiet, generally, the congregation will fail to sing out with power.
 Find the right balance—strong, but not over-bearing.